networkx/networkx/doc/source/tutorial/tutorial.rst

 [0.0, 0.0, 0.0, 0.0]

-With no nodes specified, functions that return Node Properties will return a list of values in an arbitrary order determined by the internal python dictionary structure of the graph (which is returned by G.nodes() though it can change if the dictionary is resized).
+With no nodes specified, functions that return Node Properties will return a list of values in an arbitrary order determined by the internal Python dictionary structure of the graph (which is returned by :meth:`Graph.nodes` though it  can change if the dictionary is resized).

 The keyword argument with_labels=True returns a dict keyed by nodes to the node values.